google/EarlGrey/docs/api.md

     performAction:grey_tap()];
 ```

+Note that with `grey_allOf` the order matters.
+If `grey_sufficientlyVisible` is used first, then every element
+in the entire application will be checked for visibility.
+It's important to order matchers from
+most selective (such as accessibility label and accessibility id) to least.

 Next, with `inRoot`, the following statement finds an element that has the accessibility label set
 to `Send` and is contained in a UI element that is an instance of the `SendMessageView` class.